YvFrey/training-github-copilot/trainings-tasks/05_agentic_workflow.md

 ## 🎯 Module V: Agentic Workflow and Customization (The Future)

-**Goal:** Master the creation of a Custom Agent and delegate an iterative code-quality task using a GitHub Issue, utilizing both GitHub UI and local VS Code delegation methods.
+### 📚 Goal: Master the creation of a Custom Agent and delegate an iterative code-quality task using a GitHub Issue, utilizing both GitHub UI and local VS Code delegation methods.

 ### 🤖 Understanding the Coding Agent